Skip to Content

 When you search for recipes to discuss with your veterinarian, always look for recipes published by trusted sources, such as veterinary websites or published in books.
 Here are some sources to get you started:

-When switching to home made, consider a period of 14 days or more.
-Adding a beneficial bacteria supplement such as fortiflora may assist your dog’s digestive system adjust to the new normal.
+When switching to homemade, adding a beneficial bacteria supplement such as fortiflora may assist your dog’s digestive system adjust to the new normal.

 Make A Dental Date